-PCI Administration and some counselling is located in North Parramatta.
-Some counselling rooms at Northmead – address given once appointment has been made.
+PCI Administration and counselling rooms at Northmead – address given once appointment has been made.

 Please see our contact page for more information and contact the office.